-The resource center/library is located at 11850 Pierce Street, suite 100.
-The student will find electronic materials and resources for the Medical Assistant, Medical Billing & Coding, Physical Therapy Aid, Massage Therapy, Veterinary Assistant, Dental Assistant and general medical programs.
-There is another resource center/library located at 4187 Flatrock Drive, suite 200.
-At this secondary location you will find materials suitable for the Surgical Technology student.
 All enrolled students are provided access to the virtual e-Library LIRN.
 Learning resources for all programs are available to students before, during, or after class time.
 In addition to a limited number of hard copy reference materials available on campus, all students have access to the Library and Information Resources Network LIRN, a virtual library providing access for students to millions of peer-reviewed and full-text journal, magazine, and newspaper articles, e-books, podcasts, audio, and video resources to support their academic studies from ProQuest, Gale Cengage, EBSCO, eLibrary, Books24x7, and others, covering topics for General Education, Business, and Medical programs.
 LIRN login information and access is posted in the Resource Center and made available to students during Orientation.
+Please note that copyrighted materials must be used in conformance with applicable United States copyright and other laws.
+Downloading or distributing copyrighted material, e.g. documents, books, programs, music, movies, videos, text, etc., without permission from the rightful owner violates the United States Copyright Act.
+Further, the copying of digital copyrighted materials, such as third-party software, without the express written permission of the owner of the proper license is illegal, unless use of the material is qualified as "fair use," according to the definition in 17 USC §107.